Media, Entertainment & Journalism Careers

 Hiring timelines vary in these industries, but many big companies have leadership, fellowship, or rotational programs for rising seniors and new graduates.
 These industries are competitive, so there can be great value in starting your career in a local market or smaller production company and working your way up.
 Networking is also crucial.

-There are schools for journalism—Columbia University Graduate School of Journalism, UC Berkeley Graduate School of Journalism, and Northwestern’s Medill School of Journalism—but it’s not necessary to get a journalism degree in order to get a job in the industry.
-Hands-on experience at a network or a company is a great way to get your foot in the door.
+There are schools for film and journalism—Columbia University Graduate School of Journalism, UC Berkeley Graduate School of Journalism, and Northwestern’s Medill School of Journalism, UCLA School of Theater, Film & Television—but it’s not necessary to get a degree in order to get a job in the industry.
+Hands-on experience is a great way to get your foot in the door.

-Vault Career Insider Guides.
-Vault publishes helpful industry guides, including:
+Firsthand Guides.
+Firsthand publishes helpful industry guides, including:

-- Vault Guide to Newspaper and Magazine Jobs
+- Firsthand Guide to Newspaper and Magazine Jobs

-- Vault Guide to Media and Entertainment Jobs
+- Firsthand Guide to Media and Entertainment Jobs

 Society of Professional Journalists (SPJ)—SPJ works to inspire and educate current and future journalists through professional development.